step-out/step-out.github.io/_pages/about.md

 I am a third-year undergraduate student majoring in [Artificial Intelligence at Xiamen University](https://cogsci.xmu.edu.cn/).

-I have a keen interest in data-centric AI.
+I have a keen interest in AI.
 Apart from scientific research, my hobbies include sports🏃‍💪🏊‍ and calligraphy 🖌.

 # Prize